Philip Rivers: 2006 season

 Football Outsiders projected that Rivers would become an NFL star before the 2006 season due to his spectacular completion percentage in college (72% as a senior).
 After just five NFL starts, Rivers was named the second best NFL quarterback under 25 years of age by Sports Illustrated.

 On September 11, 2006, Rivers made his first NFL start against the Oakland Raiders.
 Rivers managed the game well despite only passing 11 times, but completed 8 passes, one for a touchdown, in a 27–0 rout of the Raiders.
 After his first game, Rivers led the league in quarterback rating with 133.9.

 The fifth week of the season, the reigning Super Bowl champion Pittsburgh Steelers came to town, and Bill Cowher's defensive game plan revolved around stopping running back LaDainian Tomlinson.
 This game marked a turning point for Rivers, who, aided by head coach Marty Schottenheimer's opening of the playbook, led the team in a come-from-behind victory, throwing 24-of-37 for 242 yards and two touchdowns, winning 23–13.

-On November 12, 2006, Rivers had the best game of his short career and led the Chargers to an improbable comeback on the road against the Cincinnati Bengals.
+On November 12, 2006, Rivers had the best game of his young career and led the Chargers to an improbable comeback on the road against the Cincinnati Bengals.
 Down 28–7 at halftime, Rivers led the Chargers on six drives culminating in touchdowns.
 After driving in for the Chargers first touchdown after halftime, Nick Hardwick, the Chargers' center, reminisced about Rivers, mimicking his southern drawl, "He's yelling 'Y'all don't think we're out of this' to the Bengals.
 When he said that, I said, 'Shoot, I guess we ain't out of this.
 Right on.'"
 He threw for 337 yards and three touchdown passes, while LaDainian Tomlinson scored three of their four rushing touchdowns.
-San Diego outscored Cincinnati 42–13 in the second half, winning the game 49–41, matching the biggest comeback in 23 years for the Chargers.
+San Diego outscored Cincinnati 42–13 in the second half, winning the game 49–41, matching the largest comeback in franchise history from 23 years before for the Chargers.

 The following week, against what was considered at the time to be a strong Denver Broncos defense, the Chargers became the first team in NFL history to win back-to-back road games after trailing by 17 or more points and also the first team to win four straight when allowing at least 27 points in each game.
 Rivers led several 4th quarter comebacks in 2006, and posted the league's highest 4th quarter quarterback rating.
 His performance over the season led to his selection to the 2007 Pro Bowl.
+Rivers helped lead the Chargers to the highest-scoring offense in the NFL.
 After a 14–2 season the Chargers had home field advantage and were set to play the New England Patriots in the Divisional Round of the playoffs.
 However, the Patriots won that game 24–21, and Schottenheimer was fired amid conflicts with team president Dean Spanos.